Rajat-Sharma14/Angular-learning/README.md

 # Angular-learning
-In this project i started learning angular
+In this project i started learning angular framework